 California Food and Agriculture Code (FAC) § 17121 describes a ‘lawful fence” as follows:

 A lawful fence is any fence which is good, strong, substantial, and sufficient to prevent the ingress and egress of livestock.
-No wire fence is a good and substantial fence within the meaning of this article unless it has three tightly stretched barbed wires securely fastened to posts of reasonable strength, firmly set in the ground not more than one rod apart, one of which wires shall be at least four feet above the surface of the ground.
+No wire fence is a good and substantial fence within the meaning of this article unless it has three tightly stretched barbed wires securely fastened to posts of reasonable strength, firmly set in the ground not more than one rod [16.5 feet] apart, one of which wires shall be at least four feet above the surface of the ground.
 Any kind of wire or other fence of height, strength and capacity equal to or greater than the wire fence herein described is a good and substantial fence within the meaning of this article.
 The term “lawful fence” includes cattle guards of such width, depth, rail spacing, and construction as will effectively turn livestock.

 This definition of a lawful fence is a minimum standard.
 Some Landlords might consider specifying spacing between t-posts (12 feet is an accepted standard), weight of t-posts (1.33 pounds/foot is an accepted standard), and number of wires (four to five is an accepted standard) when the Grazing Operator will be repairing and replacing fence to maintain acceptable standards on site.
-Some agencies prefer to use “wildlife friendly” fences which may include smooth top and bottom wires at specific heights to allow for easier wildlife passage while still containing livestock.
+Some agencies prefer to use “wildlife friendly” fences that may include smooth top and bottom wires at specific heights to allow for easier wildlife passage while still containing livestock.
 These fences can be compatible with cattle but are less compatible with sheep and goats.
 Any desired fence specifications should be detailed in the Agreement.

 a.
 Maintenance and Repairs

 Typically, a Grazing Operator is responsible for maintenance and repairs of infrastructure (e.g., fences, roads, ditches, drains, and watering infrastructure) in compliance with applicable permits and laws.
 This could depend on the condition of infrastructure on entry and anticipated length of the contract period, and whether other parties will have use of the infrastructure.
-A provision can be included to share costs (e.g., if a well becomes dysfunctional a Grazing Operator might only be responsible for a limited share of the costs involved).
+A provision can be included to share costs (e.g., if a well for livestock watering becomes dysfunctional a Grazing Operator might only be responsible for a limited share of the repair costs involved).

 b.
 Permanent Improvements